luizpaulofranz/vue-ecommerce-example-api/README.md

 ```

 ## Explanations
-For this example, we use an hosted MongoDB, in [https://mlab.com](https://mlab.com).
+For this example, we use MongoDB, one good hosted option is [https://mlab.com](https://mlab.com).
 To manage Mongo, we use mongoose dependency on our project.
 Express will manage our rotes, requests and responses.
 ### Database Connections